 DPS Clinical Research Asst I

-Under the general supervision of the Principal Investigator and/or Tissue Bank Administrator, manages an assigned set of research protocols to assure efficiency and regulatory compliance of the protocol, Responsible for identifying appropriate patients per study criteria, checking study eligibility and obtaining informed consent.
-Responsible for compilation, registration, specimen procurement (tracking, ordering and collection) and submission of study-related data; monitors study compliance and maintains a system for effective data flow associated with research protocols.
+Manages an assigned set of multiple research protocols to assure efficiency and regulatory compliance of the protocol, attending clinic as needed.
+Responsible for compilation, registration and submission of data; monitors study compliance and maintains a system for effective data flow associated with research protocols.
 Exercises frequent independent judgment as defined in the position accountabilities.

 - Conducts protocol management for an assigned set of multiple research protocols.